 Q: Is there any rock climbing or scrambling?

-No — all the routes we recommend and use on our own events include any rock climbing or scrambling.
+No — none of the routes we recommend and use on our own events include any rock climbing or scrambling.

 Q: Can we walk and drive ourselves, instead of finding someone else to drive us?

 Ideally not - driving and walking is certainly not recommended.
 Driving while tired